 Depending on your course, our flexible trimester system means you could start in Trimester 1 (March), Trimester 2 (July) or Trimester 3 (November).

 Trimester 2 and 3

 - All applications are made directly to Deakin.

 Application opening and closing dates can vary from year to year, so make sure to check our key dates page to stay up-to-date with the latest information.

 A Deakin scholarship is more than just a financial boost.
 It recognises your achievements and sets you on the pathway to success at university.

 When you’re applying for a course, it’s a good idea to browse our available scholarships – you may be eligible for more than one.
-While most scholarship applications are made through Deakin’s Course and Scholarship Applicant Portal, it’s important to read the details on each scholarship page for the correct information on how to apply, benefits and eligibility criteria.
+While most scholarship applications are made through Deakin’s Scholarship Applicant Portal, it’s important to read the details on each scholarship page for the correct information on how to apply, benefits and eligibility criteria.

-- living with a disability or medical condition
+- disability or medical condition